 There are so many things to do here, from shopping to museum hopping.
-Many of the museums here are part of the Smithsonian Institution and are free.
+Also, many of the museums here are part of the Smithsonian Institution and are free.
 Just outside the city is the linear Chesapeake & Ohio Canal National Historical Park, which encompasses a historic canal that was built to transport coal from mining towns into D.C.

 If you’ve decided to visit a little bit of Europe in the U.S. and need luggage storage to travel hands-free, check us out in Washington DC and Boston, (As well as in 39 other cities in the U.S. and Europe.)